 The point is, HBO are fuckheads for cancelling the show after only three seasons.
 If I had a subscription, I would have junked it with extreme prejudice right there.
 But I don’t.
 So I didn’t.
 Does HBO even have any good shows left anymore?
 Deadwood’s gone.
 The Sopranos and Six Feet Under are long gone.
 Oz is ancient history.
 The Wire is supposed to be good, but I’ve never seen it.
 I like Gabriel Byrne, but I don’t have the patience to catch up with all eight thousand episodes of In Treatment.

 When did this turn into a blog about television without borders?

 On that note (sort of), don’t ever watch Star 80 if you can’t handle horribly depressing movies.
 Myself, I have a hatred for happy ending-humping sugar-coated Hollywood bullshit that knows no bounds.
 I loved Hitchcock’s Rear Window up until the last five minutes or so, and then it jumped the shark for me out of nowhere.
 The ending was just too neat and tidy.
 So I’m all for a butter knife in the thigh of convention.
-But man…Star 80 is one movie that isn’t going to leave you with any good feelings when it’s over, unless you’re a very sick person, and a misogynist to boot.
+But man…Star 80 is one movie that isn’t going to leave you with any good feelings when it’s over unless you’re a pretty sick puppy.